we-like-parsers/pegen_experiments/notes.md

-PLan of attack for the rest
+Plan of attack for the rest
 ===========================

 Introduce various PEG/EBNF features gradually: